 “It is undoubtedly the largest e-commerce project for Nortal,” Oleg Shvaikovsky, one of the members of the board of Nortal said.
 “We are excited to take on the challenge and responsibility of developing a holistic and comprehensive e-commerce solution servicing tens of millions end-users annually,” he added.

-Although e-commerce is quite developed in Estonia and the Nordics, the United States is without doubt the global leader in online commerce.
+Although e-commerce is quite developed in Estonia and the Nordics, the United States is, without a doubt, the global leader in online commerce.
 Therefore, being selected to develop and execute such a large-scale project in the country is high praise for Nortal.
 To date, Nortal has completed numerous e-commerce projects in Estonia, Canada, the Netherlands, Lithuania, Latvia and Northern Europe.

 When it comes to e-commerce, Shvaikovsky said, the obstacle often lies in how companies are organized: IT, sales and other operations, functions and processes are often considered standalone units, or silos.